 Legally, the law sets the time period as fifteen out of twenty-two months, but the case can take much longer.
 Families who are fostering children they hope to adopt need to be patient and allow for all legal processes to occur.
 For families who only want to adopt out of foster care, the wait can be just as long as it takes time for a family to be matched with a child.
 Remember, it is about the children and not about the foster/adoptive family!

 6. After adoption, the decision to stay connected with the biological family rests solely with the adoptive family.

 This can be hard to wrestle with foster care adoption.
 Although biological parents can voluntarily terminate their rights which frees the child for adoption, the fact remains that the vast majority did not choose to place their children into foster care.
 Staying connected with biological parents can be a wonderful thing for the child as he or she grows, but it can also involve grief, fear, confusion, and anger.
 If it is possible to stay in touch, then foster adoptive families should give serious consideration to it.

 7. Sharing too little or too much about the child’s history and how he/she came into the adoptive family is also difficult to navigate.

-For older children, they often recall why they were in foster care to begin with.
+Older children, often recall why they were in foster care, to begin with.
 For children who were placed as infants or toddlers into the system, it can be challenging to discern what to tell and when.
-Honesty is always the best avenue, but it should be dished out with respect to the child’s age and understanding.
+Honesty is always the best avenue, but it should be dished out concerning the child’s age and understanding.
 Sharing too little or too much with other people is also a challenge for foster adoptive families.
 While we want others to know about our family and how it came to be, there is always a time and place for this, and some people just do not need to know.